vipulnaik/diet-exercise-health/best-practices/best-practices-around-adding-a-topical-treatment-protocol.md

 * Minimum and maximum dose gap

-* Impact of missing a dose -- is it advisable to double-dose, or just contine with other doses regularly?
+* Impact of missing a dose -- is it advisable to double-dose, or just continue with other doses regularly?

 * Any dependence or tolerance effects that are known